devoncarew/simple_lint_rules/wiki/Building-the-Dart-VM-for-Android.md

+# Building the Dart VM for Android

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 # Introduction

 It is possible to build and run the standalone Dart VM for Android devices.
 This setup is not yet thoroughly tested, but is available for experimentation.